madrodgerflynn/madrodgerflynn/README.md

 ### Hi there 👋
-My Name is Tyler Anderson and I am ready to dive into the wonderful world of coding.
+I am ready to dive into the wonderful world of coding and am working on a website for my Jewelry Business!

+## My Hobbies

 <!--
 **madrodgerflynn/madrodgerflynn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.